 They also offered to help out, moneywise.
 I was very appreciative of the offer – and also very reluctant to accept it.
 My preference was to buy within my original budget, on my own steam, but together we started looking at some more expensive properties as well.

 The more we looked, the more it made sense.
 The phrase ‘cutting off your nose to spite your face’ comes to mind.

 The prospect of them topping up my buying power went against my core principle of Doing Things On My Own.
 And yet they genuinely wanted to.
 Rather you pay us than the bank!
 It would mean a better house – still absolutely in entry level territory, but more liveable and better located.
 And importantly, potentially a forever home.
 I’ve moved so, so much while renting and it has been exponentially more soul destroying each time.
-I always wanted to buy a house and then never move again if at all possible.
+I always wanted to buy a house with rubbish removal services and then never move again if at all possible.
 I just can’t imagine dealing with the stress of moving PLUS throwing the logistical headache of both selling and buying into the mix.
 Obviously people do it all the time, but I can tell you right now that climbing the property ladder is not for me.

 The final price for my house was $595k, so with them making up the difference, means I owe them close to $100k.
 A little less than that now, after a few months of repayments.